 In Aspen, we're here to help you make the right decisions when it comes to recycling.
 Check out these resources that can help with proper waste diversion and reduction:

 - Compost Collection.
-Any organic, non-synthetic material can be composted at the Pitkin County Landfill.
+Any organic, non-synthetic material can be composted at:

 - Electronic Waste.
 Anything with a plug or battery is considered electronic waste and should not be put in the landfill.